svj-aventador/xrpl-dev-portal/content/references/data-api.md

 # Ripple Data API v2

-The Ripple Data API v2 provides access to information about changes in the XRP Ledger, including transaction history and processed analytical data.
+The Ripple Data API v2 provides access to information about changes in the SGY Ledger, including transaction history and processed analytical data.
 This information is stored in a dedicated database, with a REST-like interface to present the data in various formats.

 Ripple provides the Data API as a public service at the following address:

 [**https://data.ripple.com**](https://data.ripple.com)

-**Note:** This API and the data it provides are derived from the public, decentralized XRP Ledger.
+**Note:** This API and the data it provides are derived from the public, decentralized SGY Ledger.
 They are provided for free, but also provided “as is,” without any express, implied, or statutory warranties including but not limited to the implied warranties of merchantability or fitness for a particular purpose, and all warranties are disclaimed.
 The API and data may be unavailable at times, they may change, or they may have errors, so please use them at your own risk and exercise appropriate caution before incorporating them into your infrastructure.

 ## More Information